What Is Session Replay & Recording?

 How do you analyze session recordings?

 The best way to use Session Replays is to rely on heuristics and focus on one key issue at a time.
-Since recordings contain a huge amount of data, looking at them individually can be time-consuming.
-Unless you’re using an integrated quant/qual platform that does this for you automatically, to analyze Session Replays you typically have to manually correlate events with recordings.
-(Can you say “time suck”?
-This is a major downside of siloed replay tools.)
+However, since recordings contain a huge amount of data, looking at them individually can take forever.
+To analyze Session Replays you typically have to manually correlate events with recordings.
+Can you say, “time suck?”

 How can I find the right session replay solution for my business?

-There’s a lot of tools out there claiming to be the best, so how do you choose?
-We think the most important criterion is having an integrated quant/qual platform.
-What that means is look for a solution—like Heap—that is intrinsically connected to the data analytics modules.
 Many Session Replay tools perform as stand-alone point solutions, and while they might work well, a siloed replay tool will almost certainly require lots of extra effort from your team.
-As we’ve pointed out before, tools that create more work are usually a waste of money, because they won’t get used.
+Tools that create more work are a waste of money, because they won’t get used.

 How is Heap’s session replay technology easy for businesses to implement?

-Heap delivers a complete and trustworthy dataset.
-For digital builders seeking to better understand the customer journey and user experience, Heap’s Digital Insights Platform delivers a whole new kind of understanding, where the qualitative informs the quantitative analysis and vice versa.
+For digital builders seeking to better understand the customer journey and user experience, Heap’s Digital Insights Platform delivers a whole new kind of understanding.

 Autocapture lets you learn everything about your customers.
 Who they are.
 What they do on your site.
-What actions correlate with conversion and retention.
-A single snippet grabs every click, swipe, tap, pageview, and fill from the moment of installation.
-Forever.
-There’s no need to rely on manual tracking.
-No need to choose what to measure.
-No need to wrangle engineers to write code.
+Which actions correlate with conversion and retention.
+A single snippet grabs every click, swipe, tap, pageview, and fill from the moment of installation—forever!
+There’s no need to rely on manual tracking, choose what to measure ahead of time, or wrangle engineers to write code.

 A single trusted solution for capturing, analyzing and watching user behavior.
 Intelligently matched recordings to events and sessions that can be easily filtered.